 Effective enforcement is important to maintain public confidence in the planning system.
 Enforcement action is discretionary, and local planning authorities should act proportionately in responding to suspected breaches of planning control.
 They should consider publishing a local enforcement plan to manage enforcement proactively, in a way that is appropriate to their area.
 This should set out how they will monitor the implementation of planning permissions, investigate alleged cases of unauthorised development and take action where appropriate.

-25 Sections 100ZA(4-6) of the Town and Country Planning Act 1990 will require the applicant’s written agreement to the terms of a pre-commencement condition, unless prescribed circumstances apply.
-26 Set out in Regulation 122(2) of the Community Infrastructure Levy Regulations 2010.
+23 Sections 100ZA(4-6) of the Town and Country Planning Act 1990 will require the applicant’s written agreement to the terms of a pre-commencement condition, unless prescribed circumstances apply.

 Delivering a sufficient supply of homes

 To support the Government’s objective of significantly boosting the supply of homes, it is important that a sufficient amount and variety of land can come forward where it is needed, that the needs of groups with specific housing requirements are addressed and that land with permission is developed without unnecessary delay.
+The overall aim should be to meet as much of an area’s identified housing need as possible, including with an appropriate mix of housing types for the local community.

-To determine the minimum number of homes needed, strategic policies should be informed by a local housing need assessment, conducted using the standard method in national planning guidance – unless exceptional circumstances justify an alternative approach which also reflects current and future demographic trends and market signals.
-In addition to the local housing need figure, any needs that cannot be met within neighbouring areas should also be taken into account in establishing the amount of housing to be planned for.
+To determine the minimum number of homes needed, strategic policies should be informed by a local housing need assessment, conducted using the standard method in national planning guidance.
+The outcome of the standard method is an advisory starting-point for establishing a housing requirement for the area (see paragraph 67 below).
+There may be exceptional circumstances, including relating to the particular demographic characteristics of an area25 which justify an alternative approach to assessing housing need; in which case the alternative approach should also reflect current and future demographic trends and market signals.
+In addition to the local housing need figure, any needs that cannot be met within neighbouring areas should also be taken into account in establishing the amount of housing to be planned for26.

+The standard method incorporates an uplift which applies to certain cities and urban centres, as set out in national planning guidance.
+This uplift should be accommodated within those cities and urban centres themselves except where there are voluntary cross boundary redistribution agreements in place, or where it would conflict with the policies in this Framework27.

-Within this context, the size, type and tenure of housing needed for different groups in the community should be assessed and reflected in planning policies (including, but not limited to, those who require affordable housing, families with children, older people, students, people with disabilities, service families, travellers27, people who rent their homes and people wishing to commission or build their own homes28).
+Within this context of establishing need, the size, type and tenure of housing needed for different groups in the community should be assessed and reflected in planning policies.
+These groups should include (but are not limited to) those who require affordable housing; families with children; older people (including those who require retirement housing, housing-with-care and care homes); students; people with disabilities; service families; travellers28; people who rent their homes and people wishing to commission or build their own homes29.

-Where a need for affordable housing is identified, planning policies should specify the type of affordable housing required29, and expect it to be met on-site unless:

-off-site provision or an appropriate financial contribution in lieu can be robustly justified; and

-the agreed approach contributes to the objective of creating mixed and balanced communities.

-Provision of affordable housing should not be sought for residential developments that are not major developments, other than in designated rural areas (where policies may set out a lower threshold of 5 units or fewer).
-To support the re-use of brownfield land, where vacant buildings are being reused or redeveloped, any affordable housing contribution due should be reduced by a proportionate amount30.

-Where major development involving the provision of housing is proposed, planning policies and decisions should expect at least 10% of the total number of homes to
+25 Such particular demographic characteristics could, for example, include areas that are islands with no land bridge that have a significant proportion of elderly residents.

+26 Transitional arrangements are set out in Annex 1

+27 In doing so, strategic policies should promote an effective use of land and optimise site densities in accordance with chapter 11.
+This is to ensure that homes are built in the right places, to prioritise brownfield and other under-utilised urban sites, to utilise existing infrastructure, and to allow people to live near the services they rely on, making travel patterns more sustainable.

-27 Planning Policy for Traveller Sites sets out how travellers’ housing needs should be assessed for those covered by the definition in Annex 1 of that document.
+28 Planning Policy for Traveller Sites sets out how travellers’ housing needs should be assessed for those covered by the definition in Annex 1 of that document.